 The weather!
 Weather patterns continue to grow more and more unpredictable for us here in Tanzania.
 Our late 2015/early 2016 rains arrived late, and didn’t stay for long enough.
 This led to a very late start of the season for us, and some truly pitiful volumes once we did begin – we had targets of buying 1.5 metric tonnes of wet beans a day, but at the start of our season there were days where we were receiving less than 100 kilograms of beans.
 Volumes finally picked up a few months into the season and the short rains failed to show up which meant we were able to extend our season to hit our targets.

 Mothra lives!
 At the end of our 2015 season, we moved our remaining non-organic beans up to the main port city of Dar es Salaam.
 This is because once the rains hit, the roads in Kilombero become impassable and we want to ensure our beans are nice and safe for when they need to ship out to chocolate makers.
 In this case, our good friends at Meridian Cacao were eagerly awaiting their end of season shipment.
 Despite assurances that the beans would be kept in good condition, the third-party warehouse we used stored them next to some very old, commodity-grade cocoa that was infested with moths.
 These moths saw some nice, juicy, well-fermented Kokoa Kamili beans and swooped in.
 We had the beans fumigated and regraded and thought we’d managed to nip the problem in the bud, but upon arrival in Oakland, it was apparent that we weren’t able to prevent the spread.
 Brian was able to go check on the beans together with Gino (of Meridian Cacao).
-We all agreed that the beans did not meet the standards of us or our customers.
+We all agreed that the beans did not meet either our standards or those of our customers.
 Together with Meridian we’ve spoken to the chocolate makers affected by this and worked with them individually to resolve the issue.
 If anything slipped through the cracks or you have any further questions or concerns about moth damage, please reach out to us.
 And if you’re interested in some discounted Kokoa Kamili cocoa with insect damage, give Gino a ring.
 Since Mothra, we’ve taken steps to make sure this doesn’t happen again – we no longer store beans in Dar es Salaam.
 Instead, we only bring beans up from Kilombero when they’re ready to ship out.
 If beans do need to be warehoused for longer periods, we are switching to storing them in GrainPros.

 Roads and bridges!
 As always, infrastructure (or the lack of it) continues to be one of our largest problems.
 Our expansion plans for a new, custom built fermentation and drying operation had to be delayed - we realized that the access bridge to a piece of land we were considering was barely functional.
 We found this out while driving across with a group of chocolate makers when part of the bridge broke beneath us.
 We only lost a few chocolate makers.
 Oops.